goschtl/zope/zope3book/trunk/source/introduction.rst

 Getting Started
 ~~~~~~~~~~~~~~~

-This chapter begins with installation details of Python and Zope 3.
+This chapter begins with installation details of Python.
+Then,
-Then introduce Buildout, the build system we use to setup an isolated
+introduce Buildout, the build system used to setup an isolated Python
-Python working environment and its configurations.
+working environment and its configurations.
 Later, it explore
 setting up development sandbox using Buildout.
 A simple application
-is developed further and it ends with a `hello world` page.
-During
+is developed further and it ends with creating a `Hello world!` web
-the application development we see how to use ZMI (Zope Management
+page.
+During the application development we see how to use ZMI (Zope
-Interface) briefly.
-This chapter also provides a brief overview of
+Management Interface) briefly.
+This chapter also provides a brief
-important packages and installation of additional packages.
+overview of important packages and installation of additional
+packages.

 Development Tools
 ~~~~~~~~~~~~~~~~~

-This chapter is going to the details about how to develop a web application using Python and Zope components.
-You should familiarize some essential tools like Python eggs, setuptools and buildouts.
+This chapter is going to the details of tools required to develop a web application using Python and Zope components.
+You should familiarize tools like Python eggs, setuptools and buildouts.
 If you are already familiar with these you may skip this chapter.

 Interfaces